masalha-alaa/confessions-project/README.md

 <a name="text-gener"/>

 ## Text Generation (RNN, Deep Learning)
 Not being satisfied with the results, I decided to take this one step further.
 I wanted to build a generative AI model, that generates confessions from thin air, after being trained on my confessions dataset.
-I found this [TensorFlow tutorial](https://www.tensorflow.org/text/tutorials/text_generation), in which they built such a model to generate Shakespeare writings.
+I found this [TensorFlow tutorial](https://www.tensorflow.org/text/tutorials/text_generation), in which they build such a model to generate Shakespeare writings.
 With a few modifications, I managed to adapt it to my own needs and make it work with my confessions dataset.
 Basically the idea is to split the text samples into inputs `I` and labels `L` s.t.:

     I = S[:-1]
     L = S[1:]